The Guide

 A note on ISB (International School Bangkok): it is Thailand's first international school (est. 1951), with approximately 1,800 students from 60+ nationalities.
 Its 2026/2027 fees are ฿659,000-฿1,197,000/year (approximately US$19,000-US$34,000).
 ISB is listed on the International Schools Guide.
 Fee data drawn from ISB's published schedule.

 NIST is the benchmark.
-A 37-point average on a cohort of 110 students, with a 100% pass rate and two perfect 45s in 2025, is genuinely impressive.
-This is not a small, cherry-picked group; NIST runs one of the largest IB cohorts in Thailand.
+A 37-point average on a cohort of 110 students, with a 100% pass rate and two perfect 45s in 2025, is not a small, cherry-picked group: NIST runs one of the largest IB cohorts in Thailand.
 It ranks 73rd globally on the ib-schools.com league table (2025 data) and is the only Bangkok school in the top 100.
-For context, that places it alongside UWCSEA East in Singapore and Dulwich College Shanghai Pudong.
+That places it alongside UWCSEA East in Singapore and Dulwich College Shanghai Pudong.

 SISB sits at the top of the table with a 37.4 average, but this was its first-ever IB cohort in 2022 with roughly 14 students.
 A small, self-selected pioneer group tends to skew high.
-It is a strong signal, not a confirmed pattern.
-78.5% of that cohort scored 36 or above, which is remarkable, but the question is whether that holds when the cohort doubles or triples.
+78.5% of that cohort scored 36 or above, which is remarkable, but unproven across larger cohorts.

-Bangkok Patana deserves particular attention.
-It is academically non-selective and runs 128 students through the Diploma.
-Posting a 35-point average with 99% pass rate and 20% scoring 40+ on a non-selective cohort of that size is arguably more impressive than higher averages at selective schools with smaller groups.
+Bangkok Patana is academically non-selective and runs 128 students through the Diploma.
+A 35-point average with 99% pass rate and 20% scoring 40+ on a non-selective cohort of that size beats higher averages at selective schools with smaller groups.
 For over a decade, Patana has maintained an average five or more points above the global average.
-That is consistency, not luck.

-Concordian at 36 is strong, and the trilingual angle (English, Chinese, Thai) makes it unusual.
-Eleven students hit 40+ in 2024.
-As far as we can tell, it is the only fully trilingual IB school in Thailand.
+Concordian at 36 is strong, and the trilingual model (English, Chinese, Thai) is unusual: eleven students hit 40+ in 2024.
+It is the only fully trilingual IB school in Thailand.

 KIS has a solid track record.
 Its five-year average sits at 34.5, and it posted 35 in 2025.
 In 2025, 84% of its Grade 12 students took the full Diploma, which suggests it is not gaming numbers by steering weaker students away from the full programme.